Welcome to our Governors’ section

 I have previously served as Vice-Chair on the Governing Body of Merrydale Junior School and as Chair for Medway Primary School.
 I am a member of the Leicester City School’s Forum Panel and Chairman of Leicestershire MS Therapy Centre.

 School is a vital part of a child’s development for learning and developing the skills which will equip them for the rest of their lives.
-All children need to be nurtured and encouraged to reach their full potential, I believe that with Ms Neill & Mrs Crichton ‘s leadership and their dedicated team of staff, with the support of parents and carers, can make this achievable for the children.
+All children need to be nurtured and encouraged to reach their full potential, I believe that with Ms Neill & Mrs Tucker ‘s leadership and their dedicated team of staff, with the support of parents and carers, can make this achievable for the children.

 The school is very community-orientated and it has an extremely committed team of staff who are passionate about raising standards and outcomes for all the children.
 As part of the Governing body I look forward to working with you all to continue the progress the school is making to achieve outcomes for all children.